ssilverman/TeensyDMX/README.md

 By default, this library internally uses PIT timers via Teensy's default `IntervalTimer` API.
 For more accurate BREAK timing, a custom API, `PeriodicTimer`, can be used instead.
-Globally define `USE_PERIODICTIMER` when building and the library will use this custom API.
+Globally define the `TEENSYDMX_USE_PERIODICTIMER` macro when building and the library will use this custom API.
 However, be aware that conflicts may occur if other libraries in your project use `IntervalTimer`.

 ## Code style